hMsats/spark-wallet-usd/README.md

 /home/user/spark-wallet-usd/dist/cli.js --host 0.0.0.0 --tls-name bitcoinserver.nl --port 9737 --ln-path /media/ssd/.lightning/bitcoin --login &lt;username&gt;:&lt;some large number&gt; &gt;& out_spark.txt &

-I then open spark-wallet in the address bar of a browser like this: bitcoinserver.nl:9737
+I open spark-wallet in the address bar of a browser on my smart phone like this: bitcoinserver.nl:9737

-and then create an link/app on my start page
+and then create a link/app on the home screen of my phone
 </b>

 THE REST OF THE TEXT IS FROM THE ORIGINAL SPARK-WALLET: